birder-project/birder/README.md

 Birder is an open-source computer vision framework designed for wildlife imagery analysis, offering robust classification and detection capabilities for various species.
 While initially developed with a focus on avian species, the framework's architecture and methodologies are applicable to a wide range of wildlife computer vision tasks.
 This project leverages deep neural networks to provide models that can handle real-world data challenges in natural environments.

-For comprehensive documentation, tutorials, and more visit the main documentation at [docs/README.md](docs/README.md).
+For comprehensive documentation and tutorials, see [docs/README.md](docs/README.md).

 The project features: